About the exhibition

 Since opening over 4.5 million people have visited Screen Worlds, learning how the moving image has evolved from magic lanterns and shadow puppets to 3D animations and reality television shows.
 Discover computer games with amazing graphics and puzzles, see Cate Blanchett’s Oscar trophy and imitate Neo from the The Matrix in our Time Slice room as you wander through the exhibition.
 You can also try our VR experiences, as well as stop for a photo by the Interceptor from Mad Max or see a new section exploring Warwick Thornton's We Don't Need a Map.

 To explore elements of the moving image, visit the different sections within Screen Worlds: Emergence, Voices, Sensations, Games Lab and Kids Space.

 Explore over 100 years of moving image history, focusing on the arrival of cinema, television, global broadcast, video games and the internet.
 Keep an eye out for memorabilia from Play School and Astro Boy!

 Discover how the moving image has evolved in Australia with spotlights on Australian actors, directors, journalists, scriptwriters, editors, cinematographers and studios.
-See fabulous costumes from Kylie Minogue and props used in Baz Lurhmann's Moulin Rouge.
+See fabulous costumes from Kylie Minogue and props used in Baz Luhrmann's Moulin Rouge.